exercism/rust/exercises/practice/queen-attack/.docs/instructions.md

 ```

 B and W stand for **Black** and **White**, the two sides competing
-against each other in a game of chess, which is why each queen
-is labelled B and W; though you do not need to know which side
+against each other in a game of chess.
+For this exercise you do not need to know which side
-the queens are on to solve this challenge.
+the queens are on.